 Metal Gear Solid Delta: Snake Eater – What the Remake Gets Right

-Few games in the stealth genre carry the weight of Metal Gear Solid 3: Snake Eater.
-It’s remembered not just as a technical achievement for its time, but also as one of Hideo Kojima’s strongest stories — a Cold War tale of loyalty, betrayal, and the rise of Naked Snake, the soldier who would later become Big Boss.
-With Metal Gear Solid Delta: Snake Eater, Konami isn’t trying to reinvent the formula.
-The goal is to rebuild a classic with today’s technology while preserving the heart of the original.
-Metal Gear Solid Delta: Snake Eater will be released on PlayStation 5, Xbox X|S, and PC (via Steam) on August 28, 2025
+Not many stealth games have the kind of heft that Metal Gear Solid 3: Snake Eater does.
+(The game is also remembered not just as a technical achievement at the time but as one of Hideo Kojima’s strongest stories: a Cold War story of loyalty and betrayal and the origins of Naked Snake, the soldier who would later become Big Boss.)
+Konami isn’t really trying to reinvent the wheel with Metal Gear Solid Delta: Snake Eater.
+The idea is to recreate a classic game with modern technology, while keeping the spirit of the original.
+Metal Gear Solid Delta: Snake Eater will launch for PlayStation 5, Xbox X|S and PC (via Steam) on August 28, 2025.

 Unreal Engine 5, Without the Stumbles